Sliman-Baghouri/optm/content/_index.md

     title: >-
       Constellation cuts lead cost by 25% by automating ads from dealer inventory
-    description: 'Agency rises to #65 on Inc. 5000 with Optmyzr on its team.'
+    description: "Agency rises to #65 on Inc. 5000 with Optmyzr on its team."
     image: /images/placeholder-image.png

+navlinks:
+  - name: "Home"
+    link: "#"
+  - name: "About"
+    link: "#"
+  - name: "Pricing"
+    link: "#"
+  - name: "Company"
+    link: "#"
 ---